-An unfortunate result of the discussion on Islamism has been the muddling of definitions, terminology, historical references, and political positions.
+An unfortunate characteristic of the discourse on Islamism is the muddling of definitions, terminology, historical references, and political positions.
 It is not uncommon to find criticisms of contemporary Islamist parties rooted in criticisms of premodern Islamic ideas.
 Even the basic definition of political Islam and “Islamism” is unclear, with no consensus as to what the term means.

-This emphasis on political Islam took on far greater significance following the overthrow of former Tunisian president Zine El Abidine Ben Ali in 2011.
+The interest in political Islam evolved following the overthrow of former Tunisian president Zine El Abidine Ben Ali in 2011.
 For the first time in their history, self-described Islamist parties across the Arab world were free to engage in the political process, campaigning for parliamentary and other positions within state institutions.
 In both Tunisia and Egypt, Islamist parties – Al-Nahda in the former and the Muslim Brotherhood in the latter – won pluralities in their countries’ parliaments.

 Al-Nahda went on to lead the drafting of a new Tunisian constitution, while in Egypt the Muslim Brotherhood fell victim to a counterrevolution in 2013.
 The ban on the party was reapplied, and democratically elected president Mohamed Morsi was imprisoned, replaced by Abdel Fattah el-Sisi, former chief of the Egyptian Armed Forces.

 On November 11, Harvard Arab Weekend held the first debate in its ten-year history on political Islam and Islamism.
 The debate’s motion was, “Islamism represents a threat to democracy in the Arab world.”

-Amr Hamzawy, an activist and a former member of the Egyptian parliament, argued in favor of the motion, declaring that Islamism is indeed a threat.
-Arguing against Hamzawy was Radwan Ziadeh, an analyst at the Arab Center, a Washington-based research institute.
+Amr Hamzawy, an activist and a former member of the Egyptian parliament, argued in favor of the motion.
+Contending against Hamzawy was Radwan Ziadeh, an analyst at the Arab Center, a Washington-based think tank.
 The debate was moderated by Harvard history professor Khaled Fahmy.
-A pre-debate poll of the audience found an even split in opinion, with 48 voting for the proposition that Islamism is a threat to democracy, 48 voting against it, and many abstaining.
+A pre-debate poll of the audience revealed an even split in opinion, with 48 voting for the proposition, 48 voting against, and many abstaining.

 Distinguishing between Islamism and Islamists